natario1/CameraView/docs/_posts/2019-02-24-snapshot-size.md

 you can have a pleasant, good looking preview stream, while still capturing fast, low-res snapshots with no issues.

+### Video Codec requirements

+When taking video snapshots, the video codec that the device provides might require extra constraints, like

+- width / height alignment
+- maximum width or height

+CameraView will try to read these requirements and apply them, which can result in video snapshots that are smaller than you would expect, or with a **very slightly** different aspect ratio.

 ### XML Attributes

 ```xml